-2012/13 Target: 504kg of household waste per household generated in 2012/13 Recycling reduces landfill, saves energy and resources and protects our habitats for the future.
+Target: 504kg of household waste per household generated in 2012/13 2012/13 Recycling reduces landfill, saves energy and resources and protects our habitats for the future.
 In the UK, recycling is estimated to save more than 18 million tonnes of Co2 a year - which is equivalent to removing 5 million cars from our roads.
 Landfill is also an expensive means of waste disposal, with landfill tax charged on every tonne disposed of in this way.
 The aim of Essex County Council is to encourage waste prevention and greater levels of recycling and composting by changing the way waste is managed, minimising landfill and driving new initiatives.
 Significant improvement has already been achieved over the last four years with recycling up by around 10% in 2011/12 compared to 2008/09.
 Households in Essex are currently recycling and composting over 50% of waste with an ambition to reach a figure of 60% by 2020.

-3.3.5 % of household waste sent for re-use, recycling or composting
+Percentage of household waste sent for re-use, recycling or composting

-Essex Year to Date Position: 53.53% (November 2011) which represents an improvement on same period previous year (51.80%) Population Measure- A high figure represents good performance 3.3.6 Level of Household waste
+Essex Latest Position: 53.53% (November 2011) which represents an improvement on same period previous year (51.80%) Population Measure- A high figure represents good performance Levels of Household waste

-Essex Year to Date Position: 350.54 kg (November 2011) which represents an improvement on the same period previous year (368.77kg) Population Measure - A low figure represents good performance
+Essex Latest Position: 350.54 Kg (November 2011) which represents an improvement on the same period previous year (368.77Kg) Population Measure- A low figure represents good performance

 Priority 4: Protecting and safeguarding vulnerable people Society has a duty of care to its most vulnerable.
 Essex County Council works with individuals, charities, and the private and public sectors to ensure those in the greatest need of our protection are safeguarded.
 We have a moral duty to ensure that these residents can enjoy a better quality of life, that they are kept safe and that we support those who help create a safe environment for vulnerable citizens Outcome 1: Enabling vulnerable people to enjoy a better quality of life Success Measure: Ensuring the physical, mental and emotional wellbeing of people receiving social care services 4.1.1 Social Care quality of life score - based on survey responses This is a new measure in the Adult Social Care Framework.
 Baseline data for 2011/12 will not be available until Autumn 2012.
 The measure comes from the adult social care survey and is a composite score from questions covering all aspects that relate to the quality of life for social care recipients.
-Essex Year to Date Position: Baseline position available Autumn 2012
+Essex Latest Position: Baseline position available Autumn 2012 Population Measure

-Population Measure Success Measure: promoting employment opportunities for adults with learning disabilities 4.1.2 Number of adults with learning disabilities in paid employment (per 100,000 of 18-64 yr olds) Aim: To maintain the current level of employment amongst adults with learning disabilities This measure is based on the council's strategy to promote employment opportunities for disabled people.
+Success Measure: promoting employment opportunities for adults with learning disabilities 4.1.2 Number of adults with learning disabilities in paid employment (per 100,000 of 18-64 yr olds) Aim: To maintain the current level of employment amongst adults with learning disabilities This measure is based on the council's strategy to promote employment opportunities for disabled people.
 Given the current economic and employment situation, maintaining current levels of employment will be stretching, but a target that has been agreed for 2012/13.
-Comparable data is not yet available for this measure because the definition changed in the new Outcomes Framework for Adult Social Care.
-Therefore progress will be assessed against the local measure of actual numbers of people supported in employment until benchmarking data is available for the newly defined measure
+The definition for this measure has changed with the introduction of the new Outcomes Framework for Adult Social Care.
+As a result previous benchmarking information cannot be used to establish a realistic target.
+Using the local measure of actual numbers of people supported in employment rather than the calculation used for the previous national indicator provides the best baseline.
+Number of adults with learning disabilities in paid employment